 Mixing any drugs is dangerous, especially when mixing with an illicit drug.
 The fentanyl that is going around today and mixed in with all of the street drugs is killing people daily.

 Medication-Assisted Treatment With Suboxone

 Medication-assisted treatment with suboxone for opioid use disorder has saved thousands of lives.
 However, with the opioid epidemic, this country is experiencing, effective treatment programs are necessary to prevent further overdose and overdose fatalities.
 If you are taking suboxone and still having cravings for heroin or other opioids, see your doctor as soon as possible.
 You may need an adjustment to your suboxone dose to help with these cravings.
 Another very important part of using medication-assisted treatment is also to assure you are getting counseling regularly.
 Individual and group therapy sessions are vital in any recovery program.

-Evoke Wellness MA offers evidence-based addiction treatment to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment to cater to the individual needs of each patient.
 Our solution-focused addiction treatment provides men, women, and families integrated and comprehensive care geared towards leading you on the road to long-lasting recovery.
 If you are having issues with continuous relapse, let us help you.
 Our addiction specialists and professionals are highly qualified and supportive and will get you back on track in no time.